davenquinn/xenoliths/paper/text/chapters/07-conclusion.md

 deformation patterns are not expressed north of the Transverse Ranges during the Neogene.

-In seismic data, distinct steps and inflections in lower crustal velocity structure across San Gregorio-Hosgri fault system [@Brocher1999] indicates that it cuts the entire crust, likely forming the eastern boundary of the underplated Monterey plate.
-Additionally, offshore seismic observations show a ~16º eastward-dipping Monterey plate, with a typical abyssal crustal thickness, juxtaposed against a nearly flat thickened lower crustal layer beneath the adjacent Franciscan complex [@Trehu1991; @Nicholson1992].
-These observations directly conflict with the notion that a structurally continuous Monterey Plate constitutes the lower crust beneath the central coastal California and adjacent offshore region.

 Seismic data cited in support of a structurally continuous stalled slab consist of an 8-15 km thick, shallowly east-dipping mafic lower crustal layer that extends beneath central California from the offshore region into proximity of